 Bucstop.com is a website/blog designed for the diehard Tampa Bay Buccaneers fan who loves the Bucs!
-It's written by people who all have a connection to the Tampa Bay Buccaneers.
+It’s written by a person who has a lifetime connection to the Tampa Bay Buccaneers.
 When the team loses, we are miserable.
 When we win, we want to read and talk all about it.
-Anyone can read Bucstop.com, whether you are a diehard fan for over 20 years, or you just moved to Tampa Bay and said "I'm going to follow the local team"- we've got something for you.
+Anyone can read Bucstop.com, whether you are a diehard fan for over 20 years, or you just moved to Tampa Bay and said “I’m going to follow the local team”- we’ve got something for you.

 ALL COMMENTS will be respected and heard.
 No posted comments will ever be removed except comments made in bad taste IE Race, Vulger, etc.

 BucStop.com was founded to offer Bucs fans two main things:

 1) Access to quality 640×480 or larger video clips of the Tampa Bay Buccaneers from all eras….

 2) A positive and Pro voice when talking about the Tampa Bay Buccaneers.
 We may have all types of opinions on here, but you will always find the positive.

 Bucstop.com is the place to come to when you want to see a video clip of a favorite player or moment, or find out about what the Bucs are doing, but not have to hear someone spin a negative storyline about it.

 There are two sides to every story, and Bucstop.com will always try to bring you the positive side.
 If you disagree, then its up to you to let us k now via comments.

 BUCSTOP.COM is your source for Bucs history; our 10,000 word History chapter is thorough.